lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 ### **Challenges encountered when using this approach:**

 - Simple fixes are complex,
-- Editorial Workflow and Review processes,
+- Editorial workflow and review processes,
 - Image management and preview,
-- Category Management,
+- Category management,
-- Search Implementation,
+- Search implementation,
 - When devs need to write technical docs, things can go frantic.

 ### **Is it worth the trouble?**